cybermaggedon/gnucash-uk-vat/README.md

 You click 'Get production credentials' and enter details about the application.
 I call this application `gnucash-uk-vat`, you should call it something different.
 When you apply for credentials, HMRC will contact you to fill in an application.
+As I understand it, this involves going through a full acceptance test which involves testing against the sandbox.

 Once you have credentials, you should put them in the `config.json` file in the `application` section placeholders.